Maine767/Maine767/ReadMe.md

 ## :wave: Hi, there!

-I'm python developer in ML.
+I'm python developer in ML and DS.

 How to contact me: Just send email to mainetspv@gmail.com